 The Calgary, Alberta-based master limited partnership (MLP)

-reported earnings per unit (EPU) of 58 cents, missing the Zacks
+reported fourth quarter earnings per unit (EPU) of 63 cents,

 Distribution & Cash Flows

-TC PipeLines announced third-quarter 2013 cash distribution of 81
+TC PipeLines announced fourth-quarter 2013 cash distribution of

-from the year-ago period and flat sequentially.
-The distribution
+year-ago period and flat sequentially.
+The distribution will be

-The total partnership cash flows during the quarter was up 20.8%
+The partnership's total cash flows during the reported quarter

-the back of additional cash distributions from TC PipeLines'
+increase came on the back of additional cash distributions from

 TC PipeLines distributed $52.0 million during the quarter, up